Aoibhín Byrne is an Associate with Barden, and an expert in part qualified accounting, operational finance and newly qualified tax careers.

 What three words best describe you?

 Caring, positive, friendly.

 Who is your role model, and why?

 My parents, they’ve always supported me no matter what and they have always been there for me.
-The most daunting thing that I have ever done is probably totally change careers and join the world of recruitment.
-A career change is probably not the most ideal thing for any parent to hear but they both went out of their way to help me with the change in career and the move back up to the ‘big smoke’, which I will forever be grateful for.
+I’ll never forget telling them I was thinking of leaving tax to join recruitment – a career change is probably not the most ideal thing for any parent to hear!
+But they both went out of their way to help me with the change in career and couldn’t have been more understanding or supportive.